 Built because of the seat of power by Queen Hatshepsut and Ramses III, one of the best pharaohs of Egypt throughout the new kingdom, Medinet Habu resembled a fortified town, with temples, palaces, chapels, and residential neighborhoods supposed for monks and officers.

 Queen Hatshepsut | Queen of Egypt | The Pharaoh Woman

 Throughout the invasions of Egypt within the 20th dynasty, the whole population of Thebes (Luxor nowadays) took refuge inside the huge walls of the Mortuary Temple of Ramses III.

 You enter the temple through the fortified gate, a three-story building.
-On the upper floors were the king's private residence, decorated with scenes that portray him entertained by slender dancers.
-Numerous military campaigns are recorded on the pylons and on the walls of the temple.
+On the higher floors was the king's non-public residence, embellished with scenes that portray him diverted by slender dancers. various military campaigns area units recorded on the pylons and on the walls of the temple.

-In the second courtyard, you can see multicolored reliefs depicting religious holidays, preserved thanks to the Christians who transformed the area into a church in the early Christianity in Egypt and covered the images that were considered offensive to them with a layer of plaster.
+In the second court, you'll see painted reliefs portraying spiritual holidays, preserved because of the Christians who reworked the realm into a church within the early Christianity in Egypt and coated the pictures that were thought-about offensive to them with a layer of plaster.